dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   - <xref:System.Data.DataColumn>

     A <xref:System.Data.DataColumn> is the essential building block of a <xref:System.Data.DataTable>, in that multiple columns comprise a table.
-Each <xref:System.Data.DataColumn> has a <xref:System.Data.DataColumn.DataType%2A> property that determines the kind of data the column holds (for example, the make of an automobile in a table describing cars).
+Each `DataColumn` has a <xref:System.Data.DataColumn.DataType%2A> property that determines the kind of data the column holds (for example, the make of an automobile in a table describing cars).
 You can simple-bind a control (such as a <xref:System.Windows.Forms.TextBox> control's <xref:System.Windows.Forms.Control.Text%2A> property) to a column within a data table.

   - <xref:System.Data.DataTable>